flisanp/ms1-ceramic-studio/README.md

 #### Features Left to Implement
 - A webshop directly on her page so that customers easily can buy her work without beeing redirected to Etsy.com.

-- A lightbox feature to the image galley so that customers can get a better view of the items.
+- A lightbox feature to the image gallery so that customers can get a better view of the items.

 - The forms functionality.